 We will confirm your seat(s) once all fees are received.
-Deadline for any cancellation request is 24 hours prior to the start time of the class.
+Deadline for any cancellation or changes(eg. rescheduling) is 7 days prior to the scheduled date of the event.
 All fees will become non-refundable after the deadline.
-Cancellation requests should be made in writing at least 24 hours prior to the class for any refund to be made back to your account.
+Cancellation requests should be made in writing at least 7 days prior to the class for any refund to be processed.

-Room A, 21/F, Yiuga Factory Building, No.62 Victoria Road, Hong Kong
+Room A, 16/F, Yiuga Factory Building, No.62 Victoria Road, Hong Kong

 WHAT IS MISO?